3 Days in Copenhagen Itinerary for First Timers

 This massive Renaissance castle and stronghold in the town of Helsingør (also spelled Elsinore) and is infamous as the setting for Shakespeare’s “Hamlet”.
 Helsingør is a 45 minute train ride from Copenhagen and multiple trains leave the central station daily.
 It is an easy walk to the castle from the Helsingør station.

-You have two options for touring Kronborg Castle and Helsingør: go by yourself or take a group tour.
+You have two options for touring Kronborg Castle and Helsingør: go by yourself self-guided or take a group tour.

 Top Day Trips from Copenhagen